Courses | Curriculum

 Requests must reach the studies coordinator within the first 4 weeks of a regular course and antecedent to a course by topic (Blockkurs).

 How can I import ECTS credits and grades from ETH Zurich (or other institutions) in KSL/CTS?

-As you have finished the hunt for ECTS points [e.g. at ETH Zurich, after 2 – 3 semesters] you ask the external institution [ETH Zurich] for a collective certificate with all of your courses, ECTS and grades (see Information sheet).
+As soon as you have finished the hunt for ECTS points [e.g. at ETH Zurich, after 2 – 3 semesters] you ask the external institution [ETH Zurich] for a collective certificate with all of your courses, ECTS and grades (see Information sheet).
 This is called transcript and is issued by the external institution.
 You send this transcript to the graduate school studies coordinator, and we import this list into your UniBE KSL/CTS account.

 Can exams be repeated?